-After the plumbing connections have been completed, the water supply valve must be opened.
+After completely connecting the plumbing, you must open the water supply valve.
 Place the ice container under the ice maker, pushing it as far back as possible.
-Lower the wire signal arm to its "down" or ON position.
+Press the ice maker's On/ Off button.

 Turning your Ice Maker Off